 - What are your rights over your personal data?

 - Contacting the Regulator.

 - If you live outside the UK.

-- Transferring your information outside of Europe.
+- Transferring your information outside the UK and the EU.

 - Links to other websites.

 This Privacy Notice explains in detail the types of personal data we may collect about you when you interact with us.
 It also explains how we will store and handle that data and keep it safe.
 We appreciate that there is a lot of information here, but we want you to be fully informed about your rights, and how hpjv Solicitors uses and protects your personal data.